 If a game frustrates you, it is probably caused by design decisions that have to do with balance.
-RTS/ RTT Game designers want their games to be successful and so they will make sure there is a sense of balance between factions.
+RTS/ RTT Game designers - understandably - want their games to be successful and so they will make sure there is a sense of balance between factions.
 There are are several ways of influencing the balance.
 In RTS games that depict war, this is usually done by upgrading or downgrading units.
-Let's have a look at these.
+Let's have a look at that.

 By simply using the "three degrees of cheat" you can influence a game in a big way.
 These three degrees are called Gimp, Nerf and Buff.